wbamberg/persona-sumo/sign-in-with-persona.md

 Otherwise, select "This session only".
 If you do this, your browser will store your Persona credentials for about an hour.

-If you want to make sure the website asks for a password the next time someone logs in from this browser, see the guide to [signing out with Persona].
+If you want to make sure the website asks for a password the next time someone logs in from this browser, see the guide to [signing out with Persona](sign-out-with-persona.md).